happy-machine/FastQL/README.md

 }
 ```

-This query will take around five minutes while the model is tuned and readied for inference.
+This query will take around five minutes while the model is tuned and prepared for inference.

 To infer: